-Students in mainstream classes with confirmed disability and who require moderate to high levels of adjustment access integration funding support.
+Students with disability, who are in mainstream classes in departmental schools and preschools and require moderate to high levels of adjustment, may be eligible to access integration funding support.
 Students who access this support must have educational needs that are directly related to their identified disability and cannot be met through the full range of school and local resources.

 How can schools use these funds?

-- for additional teachers and SLSOs to assist with personalised learning and support for students in their own classrooms
+- engaging additional teachers and school learning support officers (SLSOs) to assist with personalised learning and support for students in their classrooms

-- provide relief for classroom teachers to undertake professional learning and to plan adjustments with parents and carers and other school staff.
+- providing release for classroom teachers to evaluate and plan adjustments with parents and carers and other school staff.

-In order to be eligible for integration funding support, students must have additional learning and support needs that cannot be met from the full range of school and local resources.
+- In order to be eligible for integration funding support, students must have additional learning and support needs that cannot be met from existing school and local resources.

-The student profile, completed by the school learning and support team and the parent or carer, provides an objective summary of the student's educational needs which, in conjunction with the severity of the disability, determines the level of funding provided to the school to support each student.
+- The student profile, completed by the school learning and support team and the parent or carer, provides an objective summary of the student's educational needs which, in conjunction with their disability, determines the level of funding provided to the school to support each student.

-Principals have the responsibility for determining the most appropriate ways of using the funding to meet the identified learning and support needs of the targeted students.
-This may take the form of additional teacher or SLSO time.
+- Principals have the responsibility for determining the most appropriate ways of using the funding to meet the identified learning and support needs of the targeted students.

-Adjustments supported through integration funding support should be documented and regularly evaluated in conjunction with the summary profile levels.
+- Adjustments delivered through integration funding support should be documented and regularly evaluated in conjunction with the student profile.

 - Schools who have received integration funding support do so on an annual basis.
 The use of integration funding support is generally planned through the school’s learning and support team.